 \subsubsection{Intentional Manipulation}

 In our second scenario, we assume that the majority of clients are \emph{honest}, but a subset of clients may be \emph{rational}: their actions are guided by an underlying utility function which they aim to maximize.
-We envision three main factors which could be balanced variously within this function: the overall model quality, the adversary’s own contribution score, and the contribution score of others.
+We identify three main factors that can be balanced within this function: the overall model quality, the adversary’s own contribution score, and the contribution scores of other clients.

 Depending on how these weights are set, multiple adversarial strategies can emerge.
 In this paper, we focus on two representative cases where the selfish client can submit a carefully crafted, poisoned model update $\omega_a^t$ in place of their honestly computed update using $\mathcal{D}_a$: